 What is VPN?

 A VPN is a privacy tool that encrypts your data through a secure tunnel.
 It assigns you with another IP address and masks your original IP address.
 It helps you unblock websites and apps that are geographically restricted.

-  For example, if you are in United States and wants to access New Zealand websites, you will connect to a New Zealand server on the VPN app.
+For example, if you are in the United States and want to access New Zealand websites, you will connect to a New Zealand server on the VPN app.
 Once connected, you can stream everything you want.